-I had no idea that the Columbia River Scenic Byway is known as the "King of Roads" - Or that it was America's first scenic byway, and the nation's second official scenic area.
-Frankly, I knew close to nothing about Oregon until this year, as I started to explore my growing attraction to the state just south of home.
+I had no idea that the Columbia River Scenic Byway is known as the "King of Roads" - or that it was America's first scenic byway.
+Frankly, I knew next to nothing about Oregon until this year, as I started to explore my growing attraction to the state just south of home.
 Growing up I thought of Oregon as Bend and my grandparents' house there.
 I clearly remember writing an essay on the pond in their neighborhood when prompted with the school assignment, What is your favorite place?
 My own little Walden, it seems.

 Last Summer I took myself on a solo road trip to central Oregon.
 There, I took in Painted Hills and Smith Rock State Park:

 As Above So Below

 Now that I live in Olympia, day trips to the Columbia River and NW Oregon are more accessible than ever before.
 I've been inexplicably drawn to this gaping gorge that cuts through the Cascade mountain range, separating states.
 Before settling in Oly I was hunting for a place in/near Hood River, which sits along the Oregon border.
 Alas, the job market isn't so hot in those sleepy lil' towns..

 This week we headed south to take in some of the many waterfalls along the scenic byway, that King of Roads.
-Even the laziest human can enjoy some nature porn in this glorious pocket of Oregon.
+Even the laziest human can enjoy some vivid nature porn in this glorious pocket of Oregon.
 Dozens of exquisite falls line the road, most of which don't require any real effort to access.
 We had to seek out extra mileage and extend some of the little trails to lesser known, more "hidden" falls-like Fairy.

 We easily took in four falls in one afternoon: Wahkeena, Fairy, Bridal Veil, and Latourell, along with a drive by of Multnomah.
 Can't get me out of the car for that one.
 It's not that I hate Multnomah, the highest waterfall in Oregon.
 It's that I hate the crowds.